Nutrition and Symptom Reduction

 - Dairy products like milk, cheese, and yogurt

 - Dark, leafy greens like kale and spinach

 Vitamin D can be obtained by spending a short amount of time in the sunshine.
 Some foods are also fortified with vitamin D, like cereals and milk.
 Vitamin D is also found in fatty fish.

 While it is best to get calcium and vitamin D from your diet, they are also available as over-the-counter supplements.
 Talk to your doctor about how much calcium and vitamin D is right for you.3

 Supporting healthy sleep

 Sleep disturbances are common in people with PD.
 However, good nutrition can support healthy sleep.
-To support sleep, people with PD should limit their sugar intake.
-They should also limit alcohol and caffeine consumption after lunchtime.
+To support sleep, people with PD should limit their alcohol and sugar intake.
+They should also limit caffeine consumption after lunchtime.
 Sugar, alcohol, and caffeine are especially troublesome to sleep when consumed in the evening before bedtime.3